TheochemUI/eOn/docs/source/user_guide/dimer.md

 ---
 myst:
   html_meta:
-    "description": "Documentation for the Dimer method in EON, used for finding transition states and lowest eigenmodes using only first derivatives."
+    "description": "Documentation for the Dimer method in eOn, used for finding transition states and lowest eigenmodes using only first derivatives."
-    "keywords": "EON Dimer method, transition state search, saddle point, eigenmode"
+    "keywords": "eOn Dimer method, transition state search, saddle point, eigenmode"
 ---

 # Dimer method